 3. Delegation, prior approval and reservations

-A meeting organizer is asked to ascertain first the degree to which the speaker's organization will contribute to travel expenses, for example by combining the trip to the meeting with other work.
-The organizer is then delegated authority to negotiate on the Society's behalf with overseas speakers for reimbursement of expenses within the above guidelines.
+A meeting organiser is asked to ascertain first the degree to which the speaker's organisation will contribute to travel expenses, for example by combining the trip to the meeting with other work.
+The organiser is then delegated authority to negotiate on the Society's behalf with overseas speakers for reimbursement of expenses within the above guidelines.
 The Society will not honour offers made outside these guidelines without prior approval by the Treasurer, and the consequences of disregarding this lie with the meeting organizer.
 The meeting organizer must send a plan for speakers' expenses (travel and accommodation) to the Executive Assistant and Office Manager at least three weeks before the meeting.
 This will enable reservations for good hotels and the RAS Club dinners to be made in good time.
 Plans received after this deadline will be considered for implementation on a best available basis.

-The Executive Assistant and Office Manager will liaise with speakers and ensure that the A&G meeting organizer and the Press Officer are aware of their attendance.
+The Executive Assistant and Office Manager will liaise with speakers and ensure that the A&G meeting organiser and the Press Officer are aware of their attendance.
 Reimbursement of travel expenses within the agreed limits, usually, will be made by bank transfer against receipts.

 NOTES FOR SPEAKERS AT MEETINGS OF THE RAS.

 1. Facilities available at the Society of Antiquaries of London and Geological Society Lecture theatres